23.13.703 PROCEDURE FOR MAKING AND RECEIVING ALLEGATIONS OF OFFICER MISCONDUCT AND FOR INFORMAL RESOLUTION OF THOSE ALLEGATIONS BY THE DIRECTOR

 (4) Within 30 days of being notified of the allegation, or in making its own allegation of misconduct, the employing authority must give POST a notice of the employing authority's investigation, action, ruling, finding, or response to the allegation, in writing, which must include a description of any remedial or disciplinary action pending or already taken against the officer regarding the allegation in question.
 If available, a copy of the initial allegation made to the employing authority and the employing authority's written response must be forwarded to the director.
 The employing authority may make a written request to the director for additional time to respond.
 Such a request must provide good cause as to the reason more time is required.
 The director may grant or deny requests for additional time at his discretion.

 (5) After the employing authority has been notified and given the opportunity to act, the director or POST staff may accept an allegation.

 (a) Any allegation submitted to the council must be submitted to the director or POST staff and may not be submitted to the full council or any individual member of the council.

 (b) The allegation must provide at least the following information:

 (i) the name, address, and telephone number of the individual making the allegation, which the director may keep confidential if the individual or public safety would be harmed by disclosure;

 (ii) the name and place of employment of the officer;

 (iii) a complete description of the incident;

-(iv) the remedy sought, including a recommendation for a sanction, suspension, or revocation of the officer's POST certification;
+(iv) the remedy sought, including a recommendation for a denial, sanction, suspension, or revocation of the officer's POST certification;